Towns & Places:

 At that time, the county’s population peaked at 18,388, and the value of all farm products for that year, including livestock, was nearly $5,000,000.
 Corn, wheat, oats, hay, and Irish potatoes were the leading crops.

 A German prisoner-of-war (POW) camp was established in June 1943 in Cloud County.
 Camp Concordia provided housing, mess facilities, recreation, and hospitalization for German prisoners of war during World War II.
-Among the largest of eight main POW facilities in Kansas.
+It was among the largest of eight main POW facilities in Kansas.
 When the war ended, the German prisoners were shipped out to be exchanged for American prisoners.

-The Cloud County Courthouse, located at 811 Washington Street in Concordia, was built from 1958 to 1959 by contractor Rhode Construction Company.
-Designed in the Modern style of gray limestone, glass, and concrete, the courthouse is located on spacious landscaped grounds in the city’s center.
+The Cloud County Courthouse, located at 811 Washington Street in Concordia, was built from 1958 to 1959 by Rhode Construction Company.
+Designed in the Modern style of gray limestone, glass, and concrete, it is located on spacious landscaped grounds in the city’s center.
 On the east side of the courthouse is the old county jail.

 Two interesting Kansans are connected to Cloud County.
 Frank Carlson of Concordia was a Congressman (1935-1947), Governor (1947-1950), and U. S. Senator (1950-1969).
 Boston Corbett, the purported killer of Abraham Lincoln’s assassin John Wilkes Booth, lived in Cloud County from 1878 to 1887.
 Corbett, who once “adjourned” the Kansas House of Representatives at gunpoint, was declared insane by a local Justice of the Peace Court and committed to an asylum.